 - Students who did not complete the first semester of the curriculum must reapply and will be placed in the general pool along with new applicants. - Students who completed at least one semester of the nursing curriculum may return at a point of exit on a "space available" basis. - Students who receive two "no credit" grades (i.e. two unsuccessful attempts) will not be allowed to progress in the nursing curriculum.
-Students who have earned two "no credit" grades cannot reapply to the nursing major. - A student absent from the School of Nursing more than two (2) semesters may be required to complete an independent study course to demonstrate competence in previously learned nursing skills and retention of content from courses completed in nursing theory. - Prior to registration the student must meet with the faculty advisor or the appropriate Pre-Licensure Program Coordinator to create a plan for successful completion of the nursing program. - In the event of extenuating circumstances, the student may petition the Pre-Licensure Program Committee requesting permission to reapply to the nursing program.
+Students who have earned two "no credit" grades cannot reapply to the nursing major. - A student absent from the School of Nursing may be required to complete an independent study course to demonstrate competence in previously learned nursing skills and retention of content from courses completed innursing theory. - Prior to registration the student must meet with the faculty advisor and/or the Pre-Licensure Program Director to create a plan for successful completion of the nursing program. - In the event of extenuating circumstances, the student may petition the Pre-Licensure Program Committee requesting permission to reapply to the nursing program.